 In Alyssa Richards’s break-out new novel, a woman who trusts no one has to believe someone—but a shocking finale will turn everything upside down.

 After running from her past for so long, Harper Brown is finally in a good place.
 She’s renovating a beautiful old home in Savannah, has lined up a dream job appraising Civil War antiquities, and is falling in love with the debonair Nick Chamberlain.
 Most importantly, her anxiety and paranoia are finally under control.
-But when her twin sister’s ghost appears shrouded in fog in the square across the street, Harper’s carefully assembled life begins to crumble.
+But when she sees a vision of her twin sister shrouded in fog in the square across the street, Harper’s carefully assembled life begins to crumble.